-If you are one of those people who can’t get enough of anything Italian, you at the right place.
+If you are one of those people who can’t get enough of anything Italian, you are at the right place.
 Exploring my fun facts about Italy will not only give you some great conversation starters but will also be tons of fun.

 Italy is an amazing place.
 A blend of many small states that may share that specific Italian culture but are still different enough to feel almost like another country.
 An abundance of landmarks, authentic dishes, stunning nature, and… peculiar facts.

 This is Italy, and you’re about to get very familiar with it.
 From the long-lasting pasta love to the origin of Christopher Colombus, here are the top 20 fun Italy facts:

 We start our facts about Italy with something surprising.
 Do you know that Italy is one of the youngest countries in Europe?
 I surely didn’t.
 Founded in 1861, the Kingdom of Italy is less than 200 years old.

 Wait, what about the might Roman Empire that used to rule the ancient world?

 Well, it was the Roman Empire, not the Italian one.
 Rome, Italy’s current capital, was founded in 753 BC and has a history dating back 28 centuries.
 The Roman Empire used to rule over Europe, Northern Africa, and parts of Asia until 395 AD and was a separate state until the Kingdom of Italy was formed.